CP1404/Practicals/prac_08/README.md

 -   Now update the **`get_fare()`** method in Taxi and make it use the **`round()`** function to return a value rounded to 10c.

--   Re-run your test and you should get a result rounded to 10c (e.g.
+-   Re-run your test, and you should get a result rounded to 10c (e.g.,
     $48.80).
 If it worked, you should see that we only changed Taxi and that enhancement was inherited by SilverServiceTaxi.
 Nice :)